 Each bottle contains 120 tablets.
 Each tablet weighs 600 milligrams and contains nothing but RAW Pine Pollen (420 milligrams) and Lion's Mane Extract (180 milligrams).
 The opaque bottle protects the ingredients from damage and degradation by UV rays and helps to keep the contents dry.
 All RAW Forest Foods packaging is food grade and done domestically in our certified organic, FDA cGMP facility.

-We began using Lion's Mane Extract in 2003 because of the extensive research done into its beneficial effects upon the brain and nervous system.
+We began using Lion's Mane Extract in 2003 because of the extensive research was done into its beneficial effects upon the brain and nervous system.
 In a 2013 study, published in the International Journal of Medicinal Mushrooms, Lion's Mane Extract was shown to promote NGF (Neural Growth Factor) and to promote neurite outgrowth and differentiation.*

 RAW Pine Pollen, with all of its living nutrients, co-factors, and other compounds, is used to support the health of the entire body, and when united with Lion's Mane, a deeply renewing combination is forged.*

 Specific in-depth, extended information about Pine Pollen can be found on our site by following the links below: